dbt-labs/dbt-demo-data/models/challenges/README.md

 - [py/forecast_train_py.py](py/forecast_train_py.py) and [py/forecast_score_py.py](py/forecast_score_py.py)

 The first model trains a ML model per location_id and stores it in a table and the second loads the ML models back in and stores its predictions into the future.
-See [py/Untitled.ipynb](py/Untitled.ipynb) for visualization.
+See [Untitled.ipynb](Untitled.ipynb) for visualization.